-What about after the surgery (patients with cancer)?
+What about after the surgery?

-After discharge, you will be phoned frequently by the colorectal nurses in the first 14 days after surgery, as this is when patients can be most anxious about the progress of their recovery.
+After discharge you will be phoned frequently by the colorectal nurses in the first 14 days after surgery, as this is when patients can be most anxious about the progress of their recovery.
 You are then encouraged to phone the colorectal nurses if you have ongoing worries.

-A routine outpatients appointment will be arranged for approximately 4 to 6 weeks after discharge.
+A routine outpatients appointment will be arranged for roughly 4 to 6 weeks after discharge.